Magical realism: Precursors

-In Serge Charchoune's 1932 article "Magical Realism" ("Магический реализм"), he notes his own work's use of symbolism, emotional depth and blurring the distinction between reality and magic follow Edmond Jaloux's definition of the magic realism genre.
-In his response to this article, critic Gleb Struve noted the works of himself, Gaito Gazdanov, Irina Odoyevtseva and Nina Berberova as "quintessentially portraying magical realism".
+In Serge Charchoune's 1932 article "Magical Realism" ("Магический реализм"), he notes his own work's use of symbolism, emotional depth, and blurring the distinction between reality and magic follows Edmond Jaloux's definition of the magic realism genre.
+In his response to this article, critic Gleb Struve noted the works of himself, Gaito Gazdanov, Irina Odoyevtseva, and Nina Berberova as "quintessentially portraying magical realism".
 Mikhail Bulgakov's novel The Master and Margarita (written: 1928 and 1940; published: 1966–1967) was called "one of the great works of magical realism" by The Cambridge Companion to European Novelists (2012), noting it as a continuation of the style of Pushkin, Gogol, Dostoevsky and Tolstoy, and a sign of a separate lineage of magical realism to the Latin American school.

 Etymology

 The term first appeared as the German magischer Realismus ('magical realism').
 In 1925, German art critic Franz Roh used magischer Realismus to refer to a painterly style known as Neue Sachlichkeit ('New Objectivity'), an alternative to expressionism that was championed by German museum director Gustav Hartlaub.
 Roh identified magic realism's accurate detail, smooth photographic clarity, and portrayal of the 'magical' nature of the rational world; it reflected the uncanniness of people and our modern technological environment.
-He also believed that magic realism was related to, but distinct from, surrealism, due to magic realism's focus on material object and the actual existence of things in the world, as opposed to surrealism's more abstract, psychological, and subconscious reality.
+He also believed that magic realism was related to, but distinct from, surrealism, due to magic realism's focus on material objects and the actual existence of things in the world, as opposed to surrealism's more abstract, psychological, and subconscious reality.

 German magic-realist paintings influenced the Italian writer Massimo Bontempelli, who has been called the first to apply magic realism to writing, aiming to capture the fantastic, mysterious nature of reality.
-In 1926, he founded the magic realist magazine 900.Novecento, and his writings influenced Belgian magic realist writers Johan Daisne and Hubert Lampo.
+In 1926, he founded the magic realist magazine 900.
+Novecento, and his writings influenced Belgian magic realist writers Johan Daisne and Hubert Lampo.

 Roh's magic realism also influenced writers in Hispanic America, where it was translated in 1927 as realismo mágico.
 Venezuelan writer Arturo Uslar-Pietri, who had known Bontempelli, wrote influential magic-realist short stories in the 1920s and 30s that focused on the mystery and reality of how we live.
 Luis Leal attests that Uslar Pietri seemed to have been the first to use the term realismo mágico in literature, in 1948.
 There is evidence that Mexican writer Elena Garro used the same term to describe the works of E. T. A. Hoffmann, but dismissed her own work as a part of the genre.
 French-Russian Cuban writer Alejo Carpentier, who rejected Roh's magic realism as tiresome pretension, developed his related concept lo real maravilloso ('marvelous realism') in 1949.
 Maggie Ann Bowers writes that marvelous-realist literature and art expresses "the seemingly opposed perspectives of a pragmatic, practical and tangible approach to reality and an acceptance of magic and superstition" within an environment of differing cultures.